 Python has web frameworks like Django and Flask, which can be used to build amazing web applications.
 A lot of developers use these frameworks to make cool web apps.

 Tkinter is a popular library that is used to build a graphical user interface for desktop applications in Python.
-Even though Python is not so popular in mobile development, libraries like Kivi makes it possible to create mobile applications using Python.
+Even though Python is not so popular in mobile development, libraries like Kivi make it possible to create mobile applications using Python.

 These libraries can help you to develop your product faster.
 Python programmers won’t have to reinvent the wheel and can use an existing library to implement necessary features for their software.